chintamanil/url_shortener/README.md

 [ ] For VM Get node.js working for client and server inside vm [ ] Add support for redis inside backend API
-[ ] For VM explore setup with puppet for node and mongodb
+[ ] For VM explore setup with puppet for node and mongodb [ ] Redirect should be 301 when i paste say localhost:xyz123.
+Right now its controller based

 ### Credentials
 To log into the box, you can simply `vagrant ssh`, to ssh in as the `vagrant` user.